-Input: $I_1 \ldots I_n, B_1$ 1: learn(I_1, B_1) 2: for t = 2...n do $R_t \leftarrow \operatorname{track}(I{t-1}, I_t, B{t-1})$ 3: 4: $D_t \leftarrow \det(I_t)$ 5: $B_t \leftarrow \text{fuse}(R_t, D_t)$ if valid(B_t) then 6: 7: $learn(I_t, B_t)$ end if 8: 9: $print(B_t)$ 10: end for

-In this chapter, we described that we obtain a final result based on the results of the recursive tracker and the object detector by basing our decision on the confidence of the template matching method run on both results.
-We further defined criteria for validity based on the confidence value and of the validity of the previous bounding box.
+''' Input: I_1 ...
+I_n, B_1

+1: learn(I_1, B_1)

+2: for t = 2 ... n do

+3: R_t \leftarrow \text{track}(I{t-1}, I_t, B{t-1})

+4: D_t \leftarrow \text{detect}(I_t)

+5: B_t \leftarrow \text{fuse}(R_t, D_t)

+6: if valid(B_t) then

+7: learn(I_t, B_t)

+8: end if

+9: print(B_t)

+10: end for '''

+and of the validity of the previous bounding box.
 We perform learning only if the final result is valid.
 The learning step consists of identifying falsely labeled examples and updating the ensemble classifier and the template matching method in order to correctly classify them.

-5 Results
+Results

 In this chapter, our approach is evaluated empirically both on sequences that have been used in the literature as well as on newly recorded sequences.
 We employ the standard metrics recall and precision for assessing performance.
 For this evaluation, a C++ implementation was created, where the calculation of the optical flow (Sec.
 2.1), the calculation of the normalised correlation coefficient (Seq.
 3.5), all the operations for the foreground detection (Sec.
-3.2) as well as low-level image operations are implemented as function calls to the OpenCV4 library.
+3.2) as well as low-level image operations are implemented as function calls to the OpenCV1 library.
 The multi-threaded optimisation described in Sec.
-3.1 was implemented using an OpenMP5 pragma.
+3.1 was implemented using an OpenMP2 pragma.
 All experiments were conducted on an Intel Xeon dual-core processor running at 2.4 Ghz.